jackmaden/philosophybreak/src/pages/articles/the-golden-mean-aristotle-guide-to-living-excellently/index.md

 authorPic: "./philosophybreak.png"
 authorLink: "/about/"
 ---
-<span class="big-letter">A</span>ristotle’s ethics was centered around the pursuit of _eudaimonia_, meaning happiness or flourishing.
-Aristotle believed we could achieve _eudaimonia_ by using reason excellently in everything we do.
+<span class="big-letter">A</span>ristotle’s ethics was centered around the pursuit of _eudaimonia_, meaning happiness or flourishing — and he believed we could achieve _eudaimonia_ by using reason excellently in everything we do.

 However, we might think: it’s all well and good to define happiness as ‘excellent rational activity’.
 But what does excellence really mean?
 How _can_ we act excellently?
 How can we make good choices and deploy our rationality to live happy lives?